michael2012z/BitBible/markdown/Etheridge/files/1Thess.md

 7. For Aloha hath not called us to uncleanness, but unto sanctification.

-8. Therefore, whoever despiseth, not man he despiseth, but Aloha, who hath ingiven you his Holy Spirit.Da-yahab becun.
+8. Therefore, whoever despiseth, not man he despiseth, but Aloha, who hath ingiven you his Holy Spirit.

 9. But concerning the love of the brethren, you need not (that I) write to you; for you yourselves are taught of Aloha to love one another.

-10. And so do you to all the brethren who are in all Makedunia; but I beseech of you, my brethren, to exceltherein .
+10. And so do you to all the brethren who are in all Makedunia; but I beseech of you, my brethren, to excel

 11. And study to be quiet and be occupied with your own employments, and work with your hands, as we have admonished you;